-At Someries Infant and Nursery School, early reading is taught using synthetic phonics as the main approach to reading.
+At Someries Infant School, early reading is taught using synthetic phonics as the main approach to reading.
 Pupils are systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading, and how to segment the sounds in order to write words.
 Children are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught how to read high frequency words which do not completely follow the phonic rules.

 Here is a video explaining how each phoneme (sound) is articulated:

 The school follows the government published programme 'Letters and Sounds' to teach phonics.